yodobrin/file-service-sample/README.md

 #### Active Directory

 __Service-A__: An app registration is required to enable access control.
 At the time this sample was created there is no support by bicep for this, therefore the suggestion is to use manual steps.
 Create an app registration, here is a [guide](https://learn.microsoft.com/en-us/azure/active-directory/develop/scenario-protected-web-api-app-registration) on how to do it.
 The guide walk you through how to create the app, add scopes.
 Read the guide carefull, and skip the parts indicated.

-__Service-B__:A second app registration acting as the consumer of the api is required.
-For this app registration you would need to create a secret.

-The information you would require from these two app registration would be used to populate the ```param.json``` file, and the .env file used for testing your solution.
+The information you would require from these two app registration would be used to populate the ```param.json``` file:

-You would need:

-- TenantId - mapped to .env 'tenant'

-- ClientId - The __Service-A__ is used in the param.json mapped to 'azureadappreg'.
-The __Service-B__ is mapped to the .env file with 'b_app_id' key.
+- ClientId - The __Service-A__ ID - mapped to 'azureadappreg'.

-- Domain - mapped to the param.json file 'azureaddomain'
+- Domain - mapped to 'azureaddomain'.

-Once you have these (resource group + app registration) you can follow these steps, which assume you created a resource group named `fs-test-bicep`.
+Once you have these (resource group + app registration) you can follow these steps.

 1. Clone the repo